 - Special diet

 Notice of Student and Parent Rights Under Section 504

 Section 504 of the Rehabilitation Act of 1973, commonly referred to as "Section 504," is a nondiscrimination statute enacted by the United States Congress.
 The purpose of Section 504 is to prohibit discrimination and to assure that disabled students have educational opportunities and benefits equal to those provided to non-disabled students.
 For more information regarding Section 504, or if you have questions or need additional assistance, please contact your local system’s Section 504 Coordinator at the following address:

-Dr Karen Ross, Director of Student Services (504 Coordinator)
+Demita Hubbard, Director of Student Services (504 Coordinator)

 Emanuel County Board of Education